Warnings: mild gore/horror.

 He threw one last look behind his shoulder.

 Jin Ling had sat up on the bed and looked more confused than ever in his mother’s embrace.
-Jiang Yanli was not crying now, though she spoke fastly of his recklessness and promised many more punishments when they were home than Wei Wuxian cared to listen to.
+Jiang Yanli was not crying now, and she spoke fastly of his recklessness and promised many more punishments when they were home than Wei Wuxian cared to listen to.
 He saw her hand splay in the boy’s dirty hair shakily.
 He watched her hold him close in such obvious relief that it lightened his heart empathetically.

 “Come on, Lan Zhan,” he said.
 Tearing his eyes away from the both of them ached more than it ought to.